-Previously, drugs wrapped in simple materials such as aluminum foil appeared more radiopaque and were easily broken down, resulting in systemic toxicity.
-Nowadays, we see that the use of latex products and especially condoms in packaging has become widespread.
+Previously, drugs wrapped in simple materials such as aluminum foil appeared more radiopaque and easily broken down, resulting in systemic toxicity.
+Nowadays, we see that the use of latex products, especially condoms, in packaging has become widespread.
 This is because they are less radiopaque and provide better protection to the illicit substance, thus reducing the risk of toxicity [13].
 In our cases, it was observed that the packages of the patients who developed toxicity were made with simple nylon bags.
-Two packages were found to be deformed.
+Two packages were deformed.
 Condoms were used in the packages of other cases.
-No evidence of toxicity was found in any of them.
+No evidence of toxicity was found in any of the samples.
 All of our cases in which condoms were used in packaging were visible on abdominal X-ray imaging.